see high-dose rate (or temporary) brachytherapy.

 bright red blood in the stool.

-the percentage of the blood volume made up of red blood cells.
-This can get low in people with cancer.
+the percentage of the blood volume made up of red blood cells, which is often measured as part of a complete blood count.
+This can get low in people with cancer, either as a result of problems from the cancer itself (such as bleeding) or from treatments such as chemotherapy.
 The normal range varies by lab, but typically is around 37% to 52% of the blood volume.

 a doctor who specializes in diseases of the blood and blood-forming tissues.